robdcal/nhs-dentist-finder/README.md

 - Scrape NHS website for data
 - Use browser geolocation and manual user input to get user's location
-- Use Google's Distance API to calculate distance from each dentist and order list by nearest
 - Filter list by options (available/unavailable, etc)
-- Show Google Map version of list with dentists plotted
+- Show dentists plotted on a map

 ## Todo